A robot confidant

 Potential for impact

 Using a robot to collect information about students raises privacy concerns.
 To address this, the data will be collected and stored anonymously.

 “EMAR is an assessment tool,” explains Björling.
 “It isn’t intended to single out specific individuals but to compile and aggregate data that schools can use to better understand their student body as a whole.”

 School administrators and teachers will be able to use EMAR’s data to determine ways to implement change — introduce a new after-school program, host wellness events, increase counseling services, reduce students’ academic workload — and measure the effectiveness of that intervention.
 It can also help teens develop more self-awareness and a deeper understanding of their school environment.

 EMAR’s research team includes faculty and students from across the College of Engineering, the Information School and UW Tacoma.
 Not pictured: Allen School assistant professor Maya Cakmak.

 “EMAR will serve as a good reminder for teens to take a minute and pay attention to their stress, to talk to their friends or a counselor about it,” Björling adds.

 In the meantime, EMAR is proving to be an inspirational outreach and teaching tool, encouraging high school students to envision themselves as robot designers.
 This winter, students from seven Puget Sound high schools have been participating in a social robot design challenge in which they’ve designed and created robot prototypes to live in their schools and help students deal with stress.
-The Design Challenge Showcase will take place on March 24 from 3-5 p.m. on the UW campus.
+They shared their robots in a Design Challenge Showcase this spring.

 “Developing EMAR with high school students has been one of the best parts of Project EMAR,” says Ren.
 “The teens involved with EMAR are our collaborators and co-designers, not just our end-users.
 And we couldn’t be doing this work without them.”